BeerDude Homebrewing

 https://www.theperfectloaf.com/beginners-sourdough-bread/

 To keep the dough from sticking to the liner of the proofing basket, it's best to use rice flour or corn starch.
 Do not use regular flour because the gluten in the flour will absorb moisture from the dough and glue itself to the cloth!
-Think: gluten = "glue-a-ton".
+Think: gluten = "glue-it-in".

-Mix well, cover, put in your warm spot overnight, 80 deg (F).
+Mix well, cover, put in your warm spot overnight, 75-80 deg (F).

 Also The Night Before - Replenish and Feed Starter (for next time)

-Mix well, cover, put in your warm spot overnight, 80 deg (F).
+Mix well, cover, put in your warm spot overnight, 75-80 deg (F).

 Next morning - move to refrigerator for storage.